Bacterial Vaginosis (BV)

 • are a smoker.

 BV can affect anyone with a vagina who is sexually active.
-It can happen whether your sexual partner/s are the same sex as you or a different sex.
+It can happen whether your sexual partner/s is the same sex as you or a different sex.

 How would I know if I have bacterial vaginosis (BV)?